frozen4917/What-Comes-At-Night/README.md

 * **7 Phases, 50 Actions:** Progress from Dusk through The Witching Hour to Dawn.
 Each phase increases difficulty.

 ### How To Play
-The game is turn-based.
-Every decision you make counts as one action.
-You have to survive for 50 actions.

-1. **Interface**
+1. **Game Interface**
-    - **Stats Bar (Top):** Monitor your Health, Stamina, Fortification and Noise here.
-You can find the current phase, actions left in the current phase, your location, and most importantly, the number of monsters here.
+    - **Stats Bar (Top):** Monitor Health, Stamina, Fortification, and Noise here.
+You can find the current phase, the actions left in the current phase, your location, and the number of monsters here.
     - **Story Log (Middle):** This is the main story text.
-It updates every turn and tells you what has happened, what you have found, and what is about to take your life.
+It updates every turn and tells you about what has happened, what you have found, and what is about to take your life.
+Read it carefully.
     - **Action Menu (Bottom):** These are your controls.
-        - **Left Column:** Select your category, e.g. **MOVE**, **ATTACK**, etc.
+        - **Category (Left):** Select your category, e.g. **MOVE**, **ATTACK**, etc. Each category has different actions.
+        - **Actions (Right):** Select a specific action here.
+Clicking an action immediately triggers it.
-        - **Right Column:** Select a specific Action to perform.
-If you are curious, the tooltip on the far right will guide you on what a specific action will do.
+        - **Tooltip (ⓘ):** If you are ever confused, click the tooltip button on the far right of a specific action to figure out what it costs and what effects it has.
-    - **Footer:** Additional options
+    - **Footer:** Contains additional options
-        - **Show Inventory:** Look at all the items you have leftover in your inventory.
+        - **Show Inventory:** Look at the items you have remaining in your inventory.
-        - **Options:** Change volume, in case the music is too loud.
-        - **Restart Game:** Resets the game.
+        - **Options:** Control the volume and enable/disable the text highlighting.
+        - **Main Menu:** Return to the main menu.
-2. **Taking Action**
+2. **Survival Mechanics**
-    - As a turn-based game, time progresses only after an action is performed.
-    - Clicking an action immediately performs it.
-Your stats update, time ticks forward, and the world reacts.
-    - Check the details using the tooltip on the right if you are not sure what an action does.
-It would be a shame if you fortify your gate only to realise you ran out of stamina.
-3. **Managing Survival**
-    - **Stamina:** Most actions require stamina.
-If you run out of Stamina, you can't work or fight.
-Use Rest actions to recover.
+    - **Stamina:** Almost every action costs stamina.
+Rest to recover.
+If you run out, you cannot work or fight.
-    - **Health:** Monsters can and will attack you and bring your health down.
-If your health ever reaches zero, you lose.
-Healing and eating can help recover health.
+    - **Health:** Monsters can and will attack you.
+If this hits zero, you die.
+Heal using Bandages or Food.
     - **Noise:** Scavenging and building make noise.
-If your Noise level gets too high, you will attract wandering monsters.
-Use Hide actions to stay quiet.
+High noise attracts lone monsters.
+Hide to reduce noise.
-    - **Fortification HP:** Monsters will try to break into your location.
-Use Wood to fortify the gates and doors.
-A strong wall can save your life when a horde attacks.
+    - **Fortification HP:** Build walls to protect yourself.
+A strong gate can save you when the Horde attacks.
+3. **Gameplay**
+    - Select a category and an action.
+Each action advances the clock.
+    - After you act, the game updates.
+Monsters may spawn, move closer, or attack your fortifications depending on the Noise you made.
+    - Read the text log carefully.
+It tells you what you found, if your defenses held, if you took damage, or if new threats have emerged.
-4. **Monsters**
+4. **The Monsters**
-    - Lone monsters are attracted by noise.
-Should you kill them quickly, or should you hide?
-That is a choice for you to make.
+    - **Lone Monsters:** Attracted by noise.
+You can kill them or hide from them.
-    - Hordes, consisting of multiple monsters, start appearing after Nightfall.
-You cannot hide from them.
-You must fight!
-    - Boss monsters could appear.
-They are stronger, better, and can perform special attacks!
-Take them out fast!
+    - **The Horde:** Appears in each phase from Nightfall onwards.
+You cannot hide.
+You must fight or tank the damage.
+    - **Bosses:** Stronger enemies with special abilities.
+Kill them quickly before they overwhelm you.
+5. **Phases**
+    - The game is composed of 50 moves spread across 7 phases.
+        - Dusk and Evening are the exploration phases.
+Use this time to scavenge for resources and fortify your defenses.
+Be careful, if you create too much noise, lone monsters might wander towards you.
+        - Nightfall and Deep Night are the phases when darkness takes over.
+Small hordes will begin to spawn.
+You cannot hide from them!
+        - The Witching Hour is the peak of the night.
+A massive horde, led by a boss monster will attack.
+Your preparations will be tested.
+        - Pre-Dawn is the final stretch as the sun begins to rise.
+Survive for a few more moves until Dawn to win.

 ---

 ## 🛠️ Technical Highlights